 That's why it's so important to nurture those leads, to grow those relationships.
 When people know you're in it for more than just making sales, they have no problem buying, and they feel more connected with your brand.

-So, let’s take a look at how you can build a high-converting sales funnel for your business, and what each funnel section is composed of.
-By the end of this guide, you’ll know exactly what to do to generate the sales numbers of your dreams.
+So, let's take a look at how to improve your sales funnel conversions with copywriting for your business, and what each funnel section is composed of.
+By the end of this guide, you'll know exactly what to do to generate the sales numbers of your dreams.

 Consider this the path that your potential buyers take through your website that leads to a sale, or more, preferably.
 It's all-encompassing, from when they first land on your site, to when they get that "Congratulations, your order is complete" message.